cluffa/cluffa.github.io/index.md

 ### - *Scraping the IWF Website for Event Results And Athlete Data*

-The repository is [github.com/cluffa/IWF_data](https://github.com/cluffa/IWF_data).
+The repository is [github.com/cluffa/IWF_data](https://github.com/cluffa/IWF_data) and an in-progress analysis [here](https://github.com/cluffa/IWF_data/blob/main/analysis/analysis.md).
 I scraped many pages for all event results and athlete stats from the International Weightlifting Federation's website.
 I used python for scraping and cleaned the data in R. I plan to do an analysis on certain topics such as going up in weight after a failed attempt, chosing an opening weight, comparison of countries, and predicting PED use.

 ## **Machine Learning**